xpsi-group/xpsi/joss/paper.md

 panel).\label{fig:animation_snapshot}](fig1.png){width=100%}

-X-PSI is being used by the NICER collaboration for pulse-profile modeling of X-ray emission from rotation-powered millisecond pulsars.
-Publications that have directly applied the X-PSI package thus far are
-@Riley:2019 and @Riley:2021.
-Many more papers have used the accompanying open-source analysis pipeline and products published on Zenodo; these products may be accessed using the linked DOIs of @Riley:2019:Zenodo and
+X-PSI is being used by the NICER collaboration for pulse-profile modeling of X-ray emission from rotation-powered millisecond pulsars [@Riley:2019;@Riley:2021].
+Many more papers have used the accompanying open-source analysis pipeline and products published on Zenodo [@Riley:2019:Zenodo;
-@Riley:2021:Zenodo.
+@Riley:2021:Zenodo].
 The first were @Raaijmakers:2019 and
 @Bilous:2019, respectively on the topics of dense matter inference and multipolar magnetic fields.